dhmunro/dudley/README.md

 directive on a separate line to set the address of the following parameter or variable if you want to omit individual address specifications for a sequence of subsequent declarations.
+There is an implied "!@ 0" at the beginning of every Dudley layout.

 ## Variables